vporpo/q2radio/README.md

 The chances are that you will get an error.

 You need to make sure the Q2Radio device uses the WinUSB driver.
-There is a tool for changing the driver called [Zadiag](https://zadig.akeo.ie) (check out the [libusb windows documentation](https://github.com/libusb/libusb/wiki/Windows#how-to-use-libusb-on-windows).
+There is a tool for changing the driver called [Zadig](https://zadig.akeo.ie) (check out the [libusb windows documentation](https://github.com/libusb/libusb/wiki/Windows#how-to-use-libusb-on-windows).
-In the Zadiag tool Q2Radio should show up as a "USB Serial Device" in the drop-down list.
+In the Zadig tool click on Options > List All Devices.
+Then Q2Radio should show up as a "USB Serial Device" in the drop-down list.
+Switch it to the "WinUSB" driver by selecting it on the right hand side of the green arrow, and click on the "Replace Driver" button.
-Switch it to the "WinUSB" driver and try running `q2radio.exe` once again, this time it should work.
+Then try running `q2radio.exe` once again, this time it should work.

 ## Run examples:
 ```bash